Robotics 101: An overview for beginners

 - Material handling

 Today’s robots have evolved dramatically over the years.
 They feature a range of intelligent, safe, and even mobile technologies that expand their capabilities.
-Robots were once limited to performing one simple task over and over again.
+Robots were once limited to performing one simple task repetitively.
 Now, robots can perform a variety of tasks in a wide range of settings, which boosts their profitability.

 This article originally appeared on the Robotics Online Blog.
 Robotic Industries Association (RIA) is a part of the Association for Advancing Automation (A3), a CFE Media content partner.
 Edited by Chris Vavra, production editor, Control Engineering, CFE Media, email@example.com.